maxrousseau/pfla/paper/paper.md

 aspect ratios should be similar across the whole set of images.
 These are then transformed to grayscale.
-After the initial preparation, the images then go through a Haar Cascade classifier which was trained to detect faces\cite{viola01}.
+After the initial preparation, the images then go through a Haar Cascade classifier which was trained to detect faces [@viola01].
 This algorithm functions by scanning the input through the scope of a small rectangle.
 It sums up the mean features of that said rectangle then compares it to sections of the face training set.
 For our case, the algorithm was trained